TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 Include branch coverage and LCSAJ (linear code sequence and jump) coverage.

 **Node-Node-Oriented:**
-Aim to execute a certain sequnece of nodes through the control flow graph, without the specification of a concrete path between each node.
+Aim to execute a certain sequence of nodes through the control flow graph, without the specification of a concrete path between each node.

 #### Control-Related Problems for Objective Functions
 A major problem is covering nested structures within loops, which require a large number of iterations.